brandonmandzik/dtt-app/README.md

 ### VueJS

 https://vuejs.org
-VueJS is a progressiv component-based Javascript Front-End Framework.
-It's capable of powering sophisticated Single-Page Applications.
-I used it to build the webpage from gound up.
+VueJS is a **progressiv component-based** *Javascript Front-End Framework*.
+It's capable of powering sophisticated *Single-Page Applications* up.
+I used it to build the Webpage from gound up.
 It's very handy to build new components and arranging them.

 #### Vue Router

 https://router.vuejs.org
-The Vue Router is used for displaying the correct components to the user. with the Tags <router-link> and <router-view> you can easily switch beetween components dependet on the clicked router-link.
+The Vue Router is used for displaying the correct components to the user. with the Tags <router-link> and <router-view> you can *easily* **switch** beetween components depending on the clicked *router-link*.

 ### Bootstrap

 https://getbootstrap.com
-Bootstrap is a responsive, mobile first open-source toolkit for quickly prototyping ideas or building entire apps.
-I used it based on my know-how and that I'm familiar with it.
-Note that I only relied on the css part of it.
+Bootstrap is a responsive, mobile first open-source toolkit for quickly **prototyping** ideas or building entire apps.
+I used it because of I'm already familiar with it and know how to use it.
+Native CSS is possible but it came in very handy for this task.
+Note that I only relied on the *css part* of it.